tegorman13/Dissertation/docs/Sections/htw_gfm.md

 model results.
 The estimated coefficient for training condition ($\beta$ = 164.05, 95% CrI \[45.5, 278.85\], pd = 99.61%) suggests that the
-varied group tends to produce harder throws than the constant group, though is not in and of itself useful for assessing discrimination.
+varied group tends to produce harder throws than the constant group, though this is not, in and of itself, useful for assessing discrimination.
 Most relevant to the issue of discrimination is the coefficient on the Band predictor ($\beta$ = 0.71 95% CrI \[0.62, 0.8\], pd = 100%).
 Although the median slope does fall underneath the ideal of value of 1, the fact that the 95% credible interval does not contain 0 provides strong evidence that participants exhibited some discrimination between bands.
-The significant negative estimate for the interaction between slope and condition ($\beta$ = -0.14, 95% CrI \[-0.26, -0.01\], pd = 98.39%),
-suggests that the discrimination was modulated by training condition, with the varied participants showing less sensitivity between bands than the constant condition (see **?@fig-e1-test-vx** and **?@fig-e1-bmm-vx**).
+The significant negative estimate for the interaction between slope and condition ($\beta$ = -0.14, 95% CrI \[-0.26, -0.01\], pd = 98.39%), indicates that the discrimination was modulated by training condition, with the varied participants showing less sensitivity between bands than the constant condition (see **?@fig-e1-test-vx** and **?@fig-e1-bmm-vx**).

 ## Experiment 1 Summary

-In Experiment 1, we investigated how variability in training influenced participants’ ability learn and extrapolate in a visuomotor task.
-Our findings that training with variable conditions resulted in lower final training performance are consistent with much of the prior research on the influence of training variability (Raviv et al., 2022; Soderstrom & Bjork, 2015), and is particularly unsurprising in the present work, given that the constant group received three times the amount of training on the velocity band common to the two conditions.
+In Experiment 1, we investigated how variability in training influenced participants’ ability to learn and extrapolate in a visuomotor task.
+Our findings that training with variable conditions resulted in lower final training performance are consistent with much of the prior research on the influence of training variability (Raviv et al., 2022; Soderstrom & Bjork, 2015), and are particularly unsurprising in the present work, given that the constant group received three times the amount of training on the velocity band common to the two conditions.